-Certain Relationships and Related Transactions Review, Approval, or Ratification of Transactions with Related Persons
+Certain Relationships and Related Transactions

+Review, Approval, or Ratification of Transactions with Related Persons

 In accordance with the charter of our Audit Committee and our written policy with respect to related person transactions, our Audit Committee is responsible for reviewing and approving related person transactions.
+The chair of the Audit Committee has delegated authority to act between meetings of the Audit Committee if it is not practicable or desirable to wait until the next meeting of the Audit Committee to consider a related person transaction, as determined by the Company's Legal department in consultation with the Company's chief executive officer or chief financial officer.

-The policy with respect to related person transactions applies to transactions, arrangements, and relationships (or any series of similar transactions, arrangements, or relationships) that are reportable by the Company under paragraph (a) of Item 404 of Regulation S-K in which the aggregate amount involved will or may be expected to exceed \$120,000 in any calendar year, and where we (or our subsidiaries) are a participant and in which a related person has or will have a direct or indirect material interest.
-A related person is: (1) any person who is, or at any time since the beginning of our fiscal year was a director or executive officer of the Company. or a nominee for director or executive officer of the Company; (2) any person who is known to be the beneficial owner of more than 5% of any class of our voting securities; or (3) any immediate family member of the foregoing persons.
+The policy with respect to related person transactions applies to transactions, arrangements, and relationships (or any series of similar transactions, arrangements, or relationships) that are reportable by the Company under paragraph (a) of Item 404 of Regulation S-K in which the Company is or will be a participant and the amount involved exceeds \$120,000 and in which a related person has or will have a direct or indirect material interest.
+A related person is: (1) any person who is, or at any time since the beginning of our last fiscal year, was a director or executive officer of the Company, or a nominee for director or executive officer of the Company; (2) any person who is known to be the beneficial owner of more than 5% of any class of our voting securities; or (3) any immediate family member of the foregoing persons.

-In the course of its review and approval of related party transactions. our Audit Committee considers the relevant facts and circumstances to decide whether to approve such transactions.
-In particular, our policy with respect to related party transactions requires our Audit Committee to consider, among other factors it deems appropriate:
+In the course of its review and approval of related party transactions, our Audit Committee (or the chair of the Audit Committee, if applicable) considers the relevant facts and circumstances to decide whether to approve such transactions.
+In particular, our policy with respect to related party transactions requires our Audit Committee (or the chair of the Audit Committee, if applicable) to consider, among other factors it deems appropriate:

-- the related person's relationship to us and interest in the transaction; - the material facts of the proposed transaction, including the proposed aggregate value of the transaction; - the impact on a director's independence in the event the related person is a director or an immediate family member of the director; - the benefits to us of the proposed transaction; - if applicable, the availability of other sources of comparable products or services; and - an assessment of whether the proposed transaction is on terms that are comparable to the terms available to an unrelated third party or to employees generally.
+- the benefits to us of the proposed transaction; - the impact on a director's independence in the event the related person is a director, an immediate family member of the director. or an entity in which a director has a position or relationship; - the availability of other sources for comparable products or services; and - the terms of the transaction and the terms available to unrelated third parties or to employees generally.

-The Audit Committee may only approve those transactions that are in, or are not inconsistent with, our best interests and those of our stockholders, as the Audit Committee determines in good faith.
+The Audit Committee (or the chair of the Audit Committee, if applicable) may only approve those transactions that are in, or are not inconsistent with, our best interests and those of our stockholders, as the Audit Committee determines in good faith.
+The chair of the Audit Committee is required to report any approval pursuant to delegated authority to the Audit Committee at its next meetina.